SampathkumarSubramaniam/FinAgentX/README.md

 ## FinAgentX

-The FinAgentX is designed to enrich the valdiation of BAI2 files imported to SAP systems.
-In some cases such files can be corrupted and cause problems impacting customer business.
+### Introduction

+BAI2 files are standardized, plain-text files containing bank statement information.
+They can be uploaded automatically to SAP systems via solutions like FSCM (Financial Supply Chain Management).
+This usually works well, yet errors in the files can impact customer business.
+Identifying the root cause can be time consuming.

-The error analysis is difficult and time consuming.
-With FinAgentX identifing issues can be heavly accelerated and the overall process can be monitored.
+The FinAgentX is designed to enrich the validation of BAI2 files imported to SAP systems, or any other system processing such files.
+With FinAgentX identifying such issues can be heavily accelerated and the overall process can be monitored and notifications are sent in case of issues.

 ![Process Overview](Files/BlockDiagram_vertex.png "Block Diagram")